Implementing call tracking and reporting is essential for your marketing strategy. Learn eight crucial call tracking metrics you need to know.

 Businesses are investing more heavily into sales cycles and funnels.
 They understand that the phone call is just one part of the larger journey that a customer makes when searching for the brand.

-Prospects will do all their research online, going through your website website, social media channels and reviews from various sources before deciding to speak with sales.
+Prospects will do all their research online, going through your website, social media channels and reviews from various sources before deciding to speak with sales.

 It is important for marketers to track and understand all the touch points that happened before the inbound phone call: